 To help maintain good health, survivors should also:

-These steps may also lower the risk of some cancers.
+These steps may also lower the risk of some other health problems.

 See Second Cancers in Adults for more information about causes of second cancers.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Last Revised: June 9, 2020